INSIGHT -South Asian migrant workers seek justice as wage theft worsens under coronavirus | Law-Order

 Motapalkula returned to India in March and is already feeling the pinch.
 "My savings are running out and I have no job here," he said.

 "I am trying, but it is becoming very hard for me and my family to survive.
-I want my wages back, I worked very hard to earn them." ($1 = 84.8000 taka) ($1 = 3.6728 UAE dirham) (Writing by Anuradha Nagaraj @AnuraNagaraj; Editing by Claire Cozens.
+I want my wages back, I worked very hard to earn them." ($1 = 84.8000 taka) ($1 = 3.6728 UAE dirham) ($1 = 3.6400 Qatar riyals) (Writing by Anuradha Nagaraj @AnuraNagaraj; Editing by Claire Cozens.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit http://news.trust.org)

 ALSO READ